 My Rating: 4.5/5

 I read this book as part of my 1001 Books Challenge where I try and read at least 1 book from the list a month.
+(Note that I have now decided to read books from an updated 1001 books list that unfortunately does not include this book.)

 When I decided to read books from that list I had hoped to read really well written books that I would love but were books that I wouldn't ever decide to read on my own.
 Middlesex is that type of book.